Buy It Now Here

 2005 saw the release of Davy’s debut solo album “Fragile People” which showed an unpretentious and straight to the point approach to his song writing.

-In 2008 Davy gathered together a bunch of finemusicians to form a group called “The Storm Chasers”.
+In 2008 Davy gathered together a bunch of fine musicians to form a group he called “The Storm Chasers”.
 The band features Robin Abbott on Bass & Derek Urquhart on drums, (both from Inverness Alt country combo “Lush Rollers”).
 Also Rachael Parker - ex COINNEACH fiddler, Alan Leckie (organ) and Steve Spence, another ex COINNEACH man on keyboards.
 Each of them bring their own subtle flavour to the brew.

 The Storm Chasers draw upon a range of material featuring songs from both Davy's solo work and COINNEACH, adding a new & refreshing twist to many of the old favourites.
 With performances at Rock Ness, Belladrum and the Loopallu Festival the band have become firm favourites on the Highland festival trail.

-For 2011, Davy is proud to announce the release of his new album entitled “The Journey”.
-For this second solo venture he returned to work with engineer Pete Rawson at Redwood Studios, Ross-Shire.
-Davy was joined in the studio by “The Storm Chasers”, who provided some truly magical musical moments throughout the record.
+2011 saw the release of Davy’s long awaited second solo album entitled “The Journey”.
+For this recording Davy returned to engineer Pete Rawson (“Fragile People”) at Redwood Studios, Ross-Shire.
+Davy was joined in the studio by his band “The Storm Chasers”, who provided some truly magical musical moments throughout the record.The album was unveiled at a launch held at The Ironworks venue in Inverness on 16th April 2011 to an army of loyal supporters young & old from as far flung as The Highlands to Germany!